-- Any other creditors that receive monthly installment payments.
+- Other creditors that receive monthly installment payments.

-Once one of the major CRAs receives information on an open credit account, it is responsible to update a person’s credit report as soon as possible.
-The three CRAs do not necessarily share information, however.
-And because of the variations in reporting frequency among creditors, some credit reports don’t get updated for months.
+Once a CRA receives information on an open credit account, it must update a person’s credit report as soon as possible.
+Because of variations in reporting frequency among creditors, some credit reports aren’t updated for months.

-If you have paid off a debt and don’t see that information reflected on your credit report, contact the creditor and make sure it has updated your status with the CRA.
-After making sure the creditor has sent the correct data, you should contact the CRA to make sure your credit report reflects the updated information.
+If there’s a discrepancy — if you’ve paid a debt and don’t see that information reflected on your credit report — you should check on the process.
+First, contact the creditor and make sure it has updated your status with the reporting agency.
+If the creditor has complied, contact the reporting agency to make sure your credit report reflects the updated information.

-Some businesses provide information to the credit bureaus only when an account is past due — 60, 90, 120 or 180 days — or has been charged off and/or turned over to a collection agency.
-(A creditor charges off — or writes off — a debt when it decides it is uncollectible.)
+Here’s where it gets complicated.
+Some businesses only provide information to the CRAs when an account is past due (60, 90, 120 or 180 days) or has been written off and/or turned over to a collection agency.
+Creditors will write off a debt when it is deemed uncollectible.

 - Lawyers and other professionals.

 The three reporting agencies are making increasing efforts to gather monthly information from utility companies, phone companies and local retailers.
 That increases the amount of data in an individual’s credit profile, which cuts down on the guesswork.

 Why Is It Important to Know When Credit Companies Report?